EskelinenAntti/FastCalc/README.md

 ![FastCalc screenshot](FastCalc_screenshot.png)

-Type your calculation and press Enter or "=" button to calculate it.
+Just type your calculation and press Enter or "=" button to calculate it.
 You can browse old calculations with up and down arrow keys or just clicking on them.